 In 2003, Estonia, together with other countries, signed the Protocol on Pollutant Release and Transfer Registers (PRTRs), which should be ratified either in 2005 or 2006.
 The protocol was accepted by Estonia in August 2007.

 Information concerning factors that may be hazardous to human health or the environment must be disclosed immediately.
-Such provisions are included in the Environmental Register Act, the Environmental Impact Assessment (EIA) and the Environmental Auditing Act, the Environmental Monitoring Act, the Ambient Air Protection Act and the Release of Genetically Modified Organisms into the Environment Act.
+Such provisions are included in the Environmental Register Act, the Environmental Monitoring Act, the Ambient Air Protection Act and the Release of Genetically Modified Organisms into the Environment Act.

 Constant monitoring of the environmental condition and the aspects having an impact thereon is regulated by the Environmental Monitoring Act.
 Pursuant to § 8 (1) of the Environmental Monitoring Act data from environmental monitoring shall be accessed, released and published pursuant to the procedure provided for in the Environmental Register Act.
 Pursuant to § 42 of the Environmental Register Act the data of the environmental monitoring performed on the basis of a monitoring programme of the national and local governments and in the amount determined by the natural resources exploitation or pollution permit are published on the web page of the national programme of environmental monitoring (http://seire.keskkonnainfo.ee/) and in the amount determined by the Minister of the Environment in the form of general periodical publications.